 Rossi's first introduction to restaurants came more than twenty years ago, when he took a job with his aunt, restaurateur Judy Pasquini.
 More recently, he spent five years as general manager at Mezcal, where he picked up a thing or two about Mexican restaurants before opening his own eighteen months ago.
 "I'm doing stuff that worked for me in the past," he says.
 What he means is this: He's cracked the code that every restaurateur in town has been trying to decipher, which is how to give a historically slow night the earning potential of a weekend.
 "Tuesday is our biggest night," he tells me later.
 "It will even top most Fridays and Saturdays."

-Some of it is very good, like the guajillo-laced pozole, a family recipe served with a plate of chopped radishes, cabbage and cilantro-flecked onions for freshness and crunch.
+The success of Taco Tuesdays says a few things: People like cheap drinks, and they also like cheap tacos.
+Dig deeper, though, and it also indicates that the appeal of Adelitas lies in the complete package -- the ambience, the deals, the energy -- and not just the food.
+If you don't believe that, come for lunch someday and let the food speak for itself.Some of it is very good, like the guajillo-laced pozole, a family recipe served with a plate of chopped radishes, cabbage and cilantro-flecked onions for freshness and crunch.
 The mole is ruddy brown and full of flavor -- without the cocoa or unsweetened chocolate that's often lurking in the mix, but intriguing all the same.
 Sopapillas here are puffy, addictive triangles -- entirely unnecessary after a meal, but hard to turn down.
 Ditto for the sugar-dusted churros.
 But in the stark light of day, with no tequila to make the peace, I was struck by the greasiness of the carnitas, chunked and fried in vegetarian shortening that the kitchen melts down for this purpose.
 Sopes -- those fat masa pancakes topped with carnitas, cabbage and cheese -- tasted like old oil.
 So did the chiles rellenos, and the batter on the poblanos -- even the parts untouched by sauce -- was as soft as uncooked chicken skin.
 While a cheese and a chicken enchilada were both tasty, with shredded white and dark meat in the latter hinting at the onions, tomatoes and garlic it had been cooked with, the spinach-mushroom filling inside a third was glossy with oil.
 And although the carne asada wasn't oily, it was tough enough to tussle with a knife.
 Keep reading for more on Adelitas.